zpangerl/FitPlanner-SchoolTeamProject/Deliverable1.md

     - link1
     - link2

+#### Frank Lin

+  **Do you think you individually worked consistently and put in enough work into the project (give a short answer).

+ Below I want links that I can click on to your commit or PullRequest with your work (not the branch you worked on).
+I also want a short description what this commit/PR is about (or test etc.)

+  Example:
+  [Commit 1](https://github.com/amehlhase316/memoranda/commit/b949872433ae07f723bebe13c916064d03ef8882) - Updated DeliverableX.md table to include who did not attend meetings

+  **Links to GitHub commits (not PR) with main code contribution (up to 5 links) - important in each Sprint:

+    - link1
+    - link2

+  **GitHub links to your Pull Requests (up to 3 links) -- fill out starting Sprint 1:

+    - link1
+    - link2

+   **GitHub links to your Unit Tests (up to 3 links) -- fill out starting Sprint 3 (everyone should write 4 good Unit Tests each Sprint):

+    - link1
+    - link2

+  **GitHub links to your Code Reviews (up to 3 links) -- fill out starting Sprint 3:

+    - link1
+    - link2

+  **How did you contribute to Static Analysis -- fill out starting Sprint 4:

+    - link1
+    - link2

+#### Zachary Pangerl

+  **Do you think you individually worked consistently and put in enough work into the project (give a short answer).

+ Below I want links that I can click on to your commit or PullRequest with your work (not the branch you worked on).
+I also want a short description what this commit/PR is about (or test etc.)

+  Example:
+  [Commit 1](https://github.com/amehlhase316/memoranda/commit/b949872433ae07f723bebe13c916064d03ef8882) - Updated DeliverableX.md table to include who did not attend meetings

+  **Links to GitHub commits (not PR) with main code contribution (up to 5 links) - important in each Sprint:

+    - link1
+    - link2

+  **GitHub links to your Pull Requests (up to 3 links) -- fill out starting Sprint 1:

+    - link1
+    - link2

+   **GitHub links to your Unit Tests (up to 3 links) -- fill out starting Sprint 3 (everyone should write 4 good Unit Tests each Sprint):

+    - link1
+    - link2

+  **GitHub links to your Code Reviews (up to 3 links) -- fill out starting Sprint 3:

+    - link1
+    - link2

+  **How did you contribute to Static Analysis -- fill out starting Sprint 4:

+    - link1
+    - link2

+#### Sean Mckeighan

+  **Do you think you individually worked consistently and put in enough work into the project (give a short answer).

+ Below I want links that I can click on to your commit or PullRequest with your work (not the branch you worked on).
+I also want a short description what this commit/PR is about (or test etc.)

+  Example:
+  [Commit 1](https://github.com/amehlhase316/memoranda/commit/b949872433ae07f723bebe13c916064d03ef8882) - Updated DeliverableX.md table to include who did not attend meetings

+  **Links to GitHub commits (not PR) with main code contribution (up to 5 links) - important in each Sprint:

+    - link1
+    - link2

+  **GitHub links to your Pull Requests (up to 3 links) -- fill out starting Sprint 1:

+    - link1
+    - link2

+   **GitHub links to your Unit Tests (up to 3 links) -- fill out starting Sprint 3 (everyone should write 4 good Unit Tests each Sprint):

+    - link1
+    - link2

+  **GitHub links to your Code Reviews (up to 3 links) -- fill out starting Sprint 3:

+    - link1
+    - link2

+  **How did you contribute to Static Analysis -- fill out starting Sprint 4:

+    - link1
+    - link2

 ## Below is just for you as a little reminder on what needs to be done
 ### Checklist for you to see if you are done with the current Sprint